diamonddelt/go-passgen/README.md

     - DEFAULT VALUE = 1
 - -file = (bool) true/false indicating whether or not to write the generated passwords to the current working directory.
     - DEFAULT VALUE = false
+- -type = (string) a string indicating the type of password to generate.
+Currently supports "alphanumeric"/"a" or "numeric"/"n" as values
+    - DEFAULT VALUE = alphanumeric

 # Usage 1 (results output to CLI)
 * passgen -length=12 -number=3